-Soldering and Assembly Services - The Company may acquire soldering services and/or purchasing services.
+Soldering and assembly services - The Company may acquire soldering services and/or purchasing services from Nistec.
 Nistec's pricing for its soldering services will be its standard price list (the "Price List"), less a five percent (5%) discount.
 Nistec may charge for Purchasing Services in accordance with the actual costs of the orders, plus a fourteen and a quarter (14.25%) commission, which reflects a five percent (5%) discount, as compared to the commission charged to third parties by Nistec for similar services.
 Prices of services not included in the Price List will be negotiated by the parties in good faith (without participation of Mr. Nissan, the Company's controlling shareholder and CEO, or any of his relatives).
 Nistec standard procedures govern manufacturer warranties and restrictions regarding defective assembled products.
-In addition to requesting Nistec to provide the Company with a quote for such services.
+In addition to requesting Nistec to provide the Company with a quote for soldering and assembly services, in the event that the Company requires design and/or design services for production of PCBs, it may ask Nistec to provide it with a quote for such services.
 Nistec may charge for design and/or design services in accordance its standard price list for such services, less a five percent (5%) discount.
 The Company's purchases of services under the Soldering, Assembly and Design Services Procedure may not exceed NIS 300 per annum.

-Insurance Expenditures - The Company may share with Nistec costs of insurance consulting and insurance premiums in the event the Company determines that a joint insurance policy with Nistec will reduce the Company's costs as compared to purchasing insurance separately.
+Insurance expenditures - The Company may share with Nistec costs of insurance consulting and insurance premiums in the event the Company determines that a joint insurance policy with Nistec will reduce the Company's costs as compared to purchasing insurance separately.
 Insurance expenditures will be divided between the Company and Nistec as follows: (i) insurance consulting services costs will be divided in proportion to the insurance premiums paid by the Company and Nistec in the preceding year; (ii) the joint insurance premiums will be divided in the proportions indicated by the insurer for each of the Company and Nistec had they purchased the insurance separately.
 The Company will solicit updated insurance proposals at least bi-annually.
-The decision to enter into such a joint insurance policy with Nistec will be subject to the approval of the Audit Committee and the Board of Directors of the Parent.
+The decision to enter into such a joint insurance policy with Nistec will be subject to the approval of the Audit Committee and the Board of Directors of the Company.

-Employees Social Activities - The Company may purchase social activities for the benefit of its employees together with Nistec.
+Employees social activities - The Company may purchase social activities for the benefit of its employees together with Nistec.
 The cost of such activities will be divided between the Company and Nistec in accordance with the ratio of the number of Company's employees and Nistec employees to whom the applicable activity was directed, regardless of actual participation.